This is what good advice looks like

 Sounds good, right?
 What I like most is that even if they have their own interests in the mix, they still have to put ours above theirs.
 This is both realistic (they have to earn a living and get paid after all) and ethical.

 Shop around, check them out first

 It helps to shop around for the right financial adviser for you before you decide which one to work with.
 We recommend you talk to at least three.
 Look for the right fit.
 This includes the way they communicate, relate to you and understand your situation.

-Anyone providing financial advice professionally needs to be licensed by the Financial Markets Authority.
+It's important to know that anyone providing financial advice professionally needs to be licensed by the Financial Markets Authority.

 All financial advisers must either hold a licence themselves or work for someone else with one.
 They need to be registered as a financial adviser and tell you the name of the licence holder they work for.

 You can check whether a financial adviser is registered and who they work for by searching for them on the Financial Service Providers Register.
 If they’re not on it, they are not a financial adviser.
 Best to find someone else.